-The Latest: Hurricane watch extended to Maui
+The Latest: Hurricane Lane now at Category 4

 HONOLULU – The Latest on Hurricane Lane (all times local):